stevecondylios/ruby-learning-resources/ruby.md

 - Another way is to download the rails guides: https://guides.rubyonrails.org/
   - I think this is only possible via cloning the rails repo and I think they're also on kindle
+  - When cloning rails, the guides are in rails/guides/source
+  - Note that if wishing to view these offline, grip doesn't work (it needs to make network calls for some reason)